Teacher Librarianship in Australia

 Teacher librarians saw the lack of top-down support as a major impediment to their ability to influence the curriculum.
 This support might be expected from the principal and other executive staff.
 If the teacher librarian’s supervisor were not supportive things were made difficult.

-Whilst the principals and teacher librarians tended to identify the same type of barriers, the principals tended to be more concerned by big picture matters, and the teacher librarians by more prosaic things.
+tended to be more concerned by big picture matters, and the teacher librarians

 Conclusion